-While there is no impact threshold under "c", the Corps will require an Individual Permit if the proposed impacts of a best-fit widening project, or phases of a "phased" best-fit widening project, would have more than minimal individual and cumulative adverse environmental effects.
-Additionally, if the Corps determines, on a case-by-case basis, that the concerns for the aquatic environment so indicate, he/she may exercise discretionary authority to override this regional permit and require an Individual Permit.
+While there is no impact limit under RGP 31, the Corps will require an Individual Permit if the proposed impacts (permanent and/or temporary) of a best-fit widening project, or phases of a "phased" best-fit widening project, would have more than minimal individual and cumulative adverse environmental effects.
+Additionally, if the Corps determines, on a case-by-case basis, that the concerns for the aquatic environment so indicate, he/she may exercise discretionary authority to override this RGP and require an Individual Permit.